nathanlane/industrialpolicyclass/README.md

 *********

-## Office Hours, Communication, & Reaching Out.
+## Office Hours, Communication, & Advising.

 __E-Mail__ - It always helps to refer to the module in the header of your mail (__"Industrial Policy Class..."__).
 I do my best to answer e-mails promptly, but if for some reason you do not get a response, just nudge me.
 Especially with remote teaching, it's (sadly) not uncommon for things to fall through the cracks.